Vasyl Zinkevych: Early life

 After completing military service, he moved to the tradition-rich Bukovina region, where he thought he could learn the craftmanship of metal work best.
 In 1968, he moved to Vyzhnytsia and was enrolled in the College of Applied Arts.
-He became involved in traditional dancing at the Dom kul'tury, the local cultural centre, in the dancing ensemble Smerchina.
+He became involved in traditional dancing at the Dim kul'tury, the local cultural centre, in the dancing ensemble Smerchina.
 He also started to design and stitch national costumes.

 Smerichka

 Early years

 Composer and musician Levko Dutkivsky started a VIA named Smerichka in 1967 in that same cultural centre as in which Zinkevych danced.
 However, the group's main lead singer moved away from Vyzhnytsia in 1966, leaving Dutkivsky to find a new singer.
 When Dutkivsky struggled to find a replacement, Vasyl Vaskov, the leader of the dance ensemble Smerchina, suggested Zinkevych.

 Dutkivsky taught Zinkevych to sing, and found himself pleasantly surprised by Zinkevych perseverance.
 However, when a local television station wanted to use a recorded version of Smerichka's song "Snizhynki padayut'", Zinkevych failed to deliver the version that Dutkivsky had desired.
 Television producer Vasyl Strihovych asked Dutkivsky to find another singer.

 Eventually, this last version by Zinkevych was chosen over the version that Ivasyuk sang, with Ivasyuk also preferring Zinkevych's version to his own.

 In 1969, Zinkevych proposed that Nazariy Yaremchuk should join the group, to which Dutkivsky agreed upon hearing the latter's singing voice.